MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 1. From the main menu, choose **Run Diagnostic Tests**.

 1. If you haven't authenticated yet, you'll need to provide your username and password.
-   > @@ ASK USER TO AUTHENTICATE HERE INSTEAD OF FROM THE SUB MENU CHOICE

 1. To retrieve a 'health check' of the configuration including a code execution test, choose **Test configuration**.